-The House is named for sheep farmer George Hyland, the original owner-settler who bought the land in 1657.
-The two-story saltbox structure was built at the end of the 17th century, with the keeping room shed added in 1720.
+The House is named for George Hyland, the original owner-settler who bought the land in 1657.
+The two-story saltbox structure was built in 1713 by Hyland’s son-in-law Isaac Parmelee.
 The Dorothy Whitfield Historic Society purchased the House in 1916 and opened it to the public as a museum in 1918.

 The Hyland House is open to the public from June through September.
 We invite you to stop in for a guided tour or to attend one of our events.
 You’ll discover a rich gateway to history and a lively community of history lovers.